 We all know the importance of staying active and we can certainly name a long list of benefits associated with increasing our physical activities.
 Why then if we know the benefits that there are still so many of us who fail to prioritize it.
 Is it due to lack of time or lack of motivation or both?
 Only you will know the answer.

 Let’s take a moment to not focus on being fit or getting stronger but to just know how a simple act of movement if done consistently can make you happier.
 I truly believe that if we are happier, we will be healthier.
-If you are feeling stressed and overwhelmed, get moving might be the best thing you can do to start feeling better again.
+If you are feeling stressed and overwhelmed, getting moving might be the best thing you can do to start feeling better again.
 Stop making exercise a bigger task than it is.
-You don’t need to go to the gym or change into fancy exercise outfit to be active.
+You don’t need to go to the gym or change into a fancy exercise outfit to be active.
 The key is to move a bit more, sit a bit less and stand a bit more.
 As humans, we like to go on the road of least resistance, and we like to stay within our comfort zone.
-However, if our comfort zone is not serving us, we need to change whether we like it or not and the only way to creating any lasting changes is to focus on our mindset shift.
+However, if our comfort zone is not serving us, we need to change whether we like it or not and the only way to create any lasting change is to focus on our mindset shift.

 Take a sheet of paper and write out answers to the following questions?

 - How am I feeling right now?
 Tired?
 Sad?
 Moody?
 In pain?
 Low energy?
 Lack of focus?

 - When did I start to feel this way?
 A year ago, 5 years ago or you don’t even remember?

 - What are the consequences if I continue with my sedentary lifestyle?

 - What are the benefits if I start and maintain an active lifestyle?